suaas21/library-management-api/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/pkbhowmick/go-rest-api)](https://goreportcard.com/report/github.com/pkbhowmick/go-rest-api)

 The purpose of the API is to provide a management system for a library.
 There are two types of users in a Library.
-- `Author/Admin`
+- `Admin`
 - `Member/User`

-**Admin :** Admin have the permision to Create, Update, Remove books from library.
+**Admin :** Admin have the permission to Create, Update, Remove books from library.
 S/he has also the permission of accept and reject book loan requested by the users.
 If the book loan is issued and returned then S/he update the database.

-**Users :** Users have only the permission to view books details, book-loans and also search by author.
+**Users :** Users have only the permission to view books details, book-loans and also search by an author.

 ## Prerequisites

-- The api server have implemented by using `go-macaron`.
-Thats why at first you need to have a knowledge about [go-macaron](https://github.com/go-macaron/docs/blob/master/starter_guide.md)
+- This api server has implemented by using `go-macaron`.
+That's why at first you need to have a knowledge about [go-macaron](https://github.com/go-macaron/docs/blob/master/starter_guide.md).
+Actually this library is compatible to `go http`.
-- Then you need to have a little bit of knowledge about [cobra flag](https://github.com/spf13/cobra)
+- Then you need to have a knowledge of about [go-xrom](https://github.com/go-xorm/xorm)
+- And also have a little bit of knowledge about [cobra flag](https://github.com/spf13/cobra)

 ## To Start API Server
 **Clone repository and enter the working dir :**